 Annex: The empirical evidence

 * The initial study was concluded in early 2016 with 49 countries.
 Since then, additional samples were gathered.
-The list of countries with hair cuts as of February 2018: Afghanistan, Antigua and Barbuda, Argentina, Austria, Azerbaijan, Belgium, Benin, Bosnia and Herzegovina, Botswana, Burkina Faso, Burundi, Cambodia, Cameroun, Canada, Chad, Chile, China, Colombia, Comoros, Cote d’Ivoire, Djibouti, Ecuador, Ethiopia, Finland, France, Germany, Ghana, Guatemala, Hong Kong, Indonesia, Iran, Japan, Kenya, Kirghistan, Korea, Liberia, Malaysia, Maldives, Marshall Islands, Mexico, Nepal, Nigeria, Pakistan, Peru, Philippines, Rwanda, Sao Tomé & Principe, Serbia, Spain, Swaziland, Sweden, Switzerland, Tanzania, Thailand, Togo, Uganda, United Arab Emirates, United Kingdom, United States, Viet Nam.
-Total: 60 countries with hair cuts.
+The list of countries with hair cuts as of May 2018: Afghanistan, Antigua and Barbuda, Argentina, Australia, Austria, Azerbaijan, Belgium, Benin, Bosnia and Herzegovina, Botswana, Burkina Faso, Burundi, Cambodia, Cameroun, Canada, Chad, Chile, China, Colombia, Comoros, Cote d’Ivoire, Djibouti, Ecuador, Ethiopia, Finland, France, Germany, Ghana, Guatemala, Hong Kong, Indonesia, Iran, Japan, Kenya, Kirghistan, Korea, Liberia, Malaysia, Maldives, Marshall Islands, Mexico, Nepal, Nigeria, Norway Pakistan, Peru, Philippines, Rwanda, Sao Tomé & Principe, Serbia, Spain, Swaziland, Sweden, Switzerland, Tanzania, Thailand, Togo, Uganda, United Arab Emirates, United Kingdom, United States, Viet Nam.
+Total: 62 countries with hair cuts.